ksujuliapetersen/softdocs-lib/README.md

 **emailksu** formats email address fields (text) marked with a "maskemail" class as eid@ksu.edu

 **hidedisabledbuttons** buttons will automatically become hidden when disabled, and then automatically become visible again when they are enabled

+**dropdownarrows** add drop-down arrows to input fields with an autocomplete data-bind

 ### LOADING MESSAGE